MiniZinc/libminizinc/en/solvers.rst

   $ make -j5
   $ sudo make install                    ## Now MZN should find it

-You can also install into another location as the default ``make install``, but then use minizinc's ``-DCMAKE_PREFIX_PATH=...`` to let CMake find that location.
-Moreover, for MiniZinc's CMake config to actually compile SCIP module (which is currently statically linked), you need to configure MiniZinc as follows: ``cmake .. -DUSE_PROPRIETARY=ON``

 *COIN-OR CBC* (as of 2.10/stable.
 Prefer stable or even trunk):

 .. code-block::